-Darren’s judging style is unique, and is the only way true judging should be done.
-Being a photographic tutor Darren understands a variety of subjects, how they should be photographed and how they should be post processed, therefore the judging is well rounded and fair to all members specialisms.
+Darren’s judging style is unique, and has been developed through listening to club feedback about what they want to see from judges.
+Having worked professionally in the field for over 16 years Darren understands a variety of subjects, how they should be photographed and how they should be post processed, therefore the judging is well rounded and fair to all members specialisms.

-Trained and Accredited as a Kent County Photographic Association (KCPA) and South London Federation (SLF) judge.
-References are available from the secretaries of Parkwood or West Wickham camera club.
+Trained and Accredited as a Premier Judge for the Kent County Photographic Association (KCPA) and Federation of South London Photographic Societies (FSLPS).

 6) The final step is to look at the atmosphere, emotion and personal connection that the image gives.
 If an image is very strong in emotion or atmosphere this can outweigh that of an image which is better technically and therefore may score higher.

 Presentation – For clubs that have tiered groups presentation will be marked down for the higher ability groups but not the beginner groups.
 On print evenings paper choice and mounting will be considered and for PDI’s borders will be considered.